NachoLima/FinalTesting2/README.md

 # Final project for Testing 2

-### The goal was to create a set of automated tests both FrontEnd and BackEnd to cover the basic functionality and APIs from the [ParaBank website]( https://parabank.parasoft.com/).
+### The goal was to create a set of automated tests both FrontEnd and BackEnd to cover the basic functionality and APIs from the [ParaBank website]( https://parabank.parasoft.com/) with Java and Selenium.

 **Key functionality requirements to be covered by the FrontEnd tests:**